bzreinhardt/bzreinhardt.github.io/MeDb/questions.md

 Are there examples of things outside of therapeutics that have long time scales and high risk, but a very clear $$ ROI if they succeed?

-What are your top conference in your discipline?
+What are your top conferences in your discipline?

 Has anybody ever looked at the relationship between waves of successful technologies and government (NIH, DARPA, etc.) research priorities ~10-20 years earlier?